urbint/github-actions-library/aurora-rds-backup/README.md

 1.  **Authentication**: Authenticates with AWS using OIDC (Workload Identity Federation) by assuming the specified IAM role.
 2.  **AWS CLI Setup**: Verifies the AWS CLI is available.
+3.  **Resource Detection**: Automatically detects whether the identifier refers to an RDS cluster or instance by attempting to describe each type.
+4.  **Snapshot Creation**: Creates the appropriate snapshot type:
+    - For clusters: Executes `aws rds create-db-cluster-snapshot`
-3.  **Snapshot Creation**: Executes the `aws rds create-db-cluster-snapshot` command to initiate a snapshot of the specified Aurora RDS cluster.
-The snapshot ID is automatically generated with a timestamp, and tags are added for environment and description tracking.
+    - For instances: Executes `aws rds create-db-snapshot` The snapshot ID is automatically generated with a timestamp, and tags are added for environment and description tracking.

 ---